The Things of Warsaw | core exhibition

 Eight different thematic rooms will be opened to visitors in May 2017: The Room of Archaeology, The Room of Warsaw Mermaids, The Room of Warsaw Monuments, The Room of Souvenirs, The Room of Postcards, The Room of Warsaw Vistas, The Room of Portraits, The Room of Warsaw Silverware and Plated Ware.

-The remaining rooms will be opened in the autumn of 2017.
+The remaining rooms will be opened by the beginning of summer of 2018.

 The Warsaw Data